 Your relationships may have started out solid – mine did too, or so I thought – but relationships change with time.
 Hang on to a piece of yourself just in case.
-Just because we start as soulmates doesn’t mean we’ll end that way.
+Just because you started as soulmates doesn’t mean you’ll end that way.
 It’s wise not to jump into things too quickly.
 Before you know for sure.
-Because if neither is willing to evolve in the same direction, that’s a problem.
+If neither is willing to evolve in the same direction, that’s a problem.
 Hanging on when one person is signaling they want to let go not only hurts the relationship, it damages everything in its wake.
 A loss of respect for each other is a precursor to heartache.
 Learn to be wise about connecting and learn to let go before it’s too late.

-A person who doesn’t reciprocate has stopped caring if we play ball or not.
-He’s working hard to stay unengaged, reduce our expectations.
-Settle for less, or get nothing at all, they all said.
-So I decided with each of them to take nothing at all.
-Reciprocity is only in evidence if my kindness is returned in a like measure.
+A person who doesn’t reciprocate no longer cares if we play ball.
+He’s (or she’s) unengaged in order to reduce our expectations.
+Settle for less, or get nothing at all, they all said to me.
+So I have learned to take nothing at all.
+My reciprocity is now only in evidence if kindness is returned in like measure.
 If I invest time in someone who won’t invest time in or effort on me, I’ve just shoved my toes under a lawnmower.
 Not smart.

-I’ve tried to learn to be thankful in loss, because it means there’s something better out there.
+I’ve learned to be thankful in loss, because their absence means there’s something better out there for me.
 I believe that for you too, dear Sweet Girl.
 I truly do.
 And best of all, I’m thankful that I learned about shoving my toes under that lawnmower.
 These days I give it a wide berth.
 I pray you’ll do the same.